 2. Remember that things will go wrong

 The key here isn’t avoiding any kind of mishap.
 It’s being mentally and emotionally prepared for when things will go wrong and being able to roll with the punches.
+Sometimes the result is better than what you envisioned, anyway.

-This is the tip you’ve been waiting for.
-As you know, we’re all about solo travel here at BMTM.
+We’re all about solo travel here at BMTM.
 That’s because traveling solo can be a liberating experience for anyone.
 Moving at your own pace, choosing your next adventure, and being able to enjoy your own company can be life-changing.
 Some of my absolute favorite travel memories happened when I was out exploring on my own.

 Pin me for later: